 Artisans' Bank has a long tradition of supporting our community through corporate support and employee volunteerism.
 Our Marketing and Community Relations Group manages requests for contributions, sponsorships, and volunteer programs.
 The Bank funds these contributions though its annual operating budget and does not maintain a foundation or an endowment fund.
 To submit a grant or capital campaign request, please write to us at our corporate address and include the information you feel is important to be considered.
 We will do our best to consider your request in a timely manner.

-Artisans' associates support a number of volunteer programs with their time and talents and are encouraged to volunteer with non-profit agencies and organizations that support our community.
-Volunteer partnerships have included building homes for Habitat for Humanity, preparing meals for children and their families at Ronald McDonald House, teaching inner city children the importance of saving as part of the National Teach Your Children to Save Day, collecting food or household items for the Basket Brigade of Delaware, Delaware Food Bank, Family Promise, or other local agencies, and filling holiday stockings with school supplies and other gifts for children through The Salvation Army's annual Holiday Stocking Program.
+Artisans' Associates support a number of volunteer programs with their time and talents and are encouraged to volunteer with non-profit agencies and organizations that support our community.
+Volunteer partnerships have included building homes for Habitat for Humanity, preparing meals for children and their families at Ronald McDonald House, teaching inner city children the importance of saving as part of the National Teach Children to Save Day, collecting food or household items for a variety of local non-profit agencies, and filling holiday stockings with school supplies and other gifts for The Salvation Army.

-For more information about Artisans' community involvements, including its overall responsibilities under the Community Reinvestment Act, please contact the Bank's Community Relations Officer at 302-658-6881.
+For more information about Artisans' community involvements, including its overall responsibilities under the Community Reinvestment Act, please contact the Bank's CRA Officer, Joel Schiller, at 302-884-6566, or email@example.com.